van001/lesscode-fp/README.md

 In functional programming you do not mutate data, instead you compute a new.
 Also, most FP languages support lazy evaluation, which means your function is executed only when it's needed.
 Isn't it sweet...

+ Lesscode adheres to the principle, unless it's a Monad ([see below]https://github.com/van001/lesscode-fp#Monad)

 ```
 // appends String to another String and returns a new String
 const sappend = str1 => str2 => str1 + str2